SU-76: SU-76M in combat

-The SU-76M combined three main battlefield roles: light assault gun, mobile anti-tank weapon and mobile gun for indirect fire.
 As a light assault gun, the SU-76M was well-regarded by Soviet infantrymen (in contrast with their own crews).
-It had more powerful weapons than any previous light tank for close support and communication between infantry and the SU-76M crew was simple due to the open crew compartment.
-This was extremely useful in urban combat where good teamwork between infantry and AFVs was a key to success.
-Although the open compartment was highly vulnerable to small arms fire and hand grenades, it very often saved the crew's lives in the case of a hit by a Panzerfaust or Panzerschreck, in which the concussion of the blast would mean death in an enclosed vehicle.
+It had more powerful gun than any previous light tank for close support of infantry in defense and offensive, and communication between infantry and the SU-76M crew was simple due to the partially open fighting compartment.
+This was extremely useful in urban combats like the Battle of Berlin where good teamwork between infantry and AFVs was a key to success.